XIU2/TrackersListCollection/README.md

 ### What is Tracker?

-Tracker is a required role in BT downloads.
+Tracker is a necessary role in BT download, it can effectively improve BT download speed.

-High-quality Tracker can effectively improve BT download speed.
+> Record user information downloading the same resource to help you establish connections with other users.

-The more people use these Trackers, the faster the BT download speed will be, **so please recommend it to your friends!**
+The more people use Tracker, the faster the BT download speed, **so please recommend it to your friends!**

-***The figure below shows the BT download speed after using Tracker.
-(ALL Tracker list)***
+*The figure below shows the BT download speed after using Tracker.
+(ALL Tracker list)*

 ![BitComet](https://trackerslist.com/img/en-01.png)
 ![qBittorrentEE](https://trackerslist.com/img/en-06.png)